 Physical Therapy Baltimore, MD

+If you have had a stroke, you may be looking for Baltimore, MD physical therapy.
 A stroke occurs when blood flow to an area in the brain is cut off.
 When this happens, brain cells are deprived of glucose and oxygen and begin to die.
 When the blood flow connections from your brain and your muscles are cut off, it can lead to loss of mobility and movement.

 At Mid-Atlantic Spinal Rehab & Chiropractic, we are dedicated to providing world-class rehabilitation and physical therapy experience for our patients.
 Our cutting-edge clinic employs the most innovative stroke therapy technologies available anywhere.
 Our Baltimore, MD physical therapists have extensive experience in providing programs for stroke victims, especially during the early crucial states of recovery when the patients have minimal control over the affected muscles.